parfor-Loops for Reduction Assignments

 If the loop iterations operate in a nondeterministic sequence, you might expect the concatenation sequence in the example on the right to be nonconsecutive.
 However, MATLAB® recognizes the concatenation operation and yields deterministic results.

-next example, which attempts to compute Fibonacci numbers, is not
+The next example, which attempts to compute Fibonacci numbers, is not a valid

 f calculated in other iterations.